Since the late 2010s, we have been loving our geometric tattoos.

-Abstract tattoos don’t have to follow the same conventions as other styles.
+Abstract tattoos don’t have to follow the same conventions as other tattoo styles.

-This either means the tattoo will be a representation of something without literally resembling it, or it may just be a collection of shapes that are pleasing to look at.
+This either means the tattoo will be a representation of something without literally resembling it, or it may just be a collection of geometric tattoo shapes that are pleasing to look at.

 It’s also a nice option for people who feel a bit more private about their tattoos.

-Some people want something with a personal meaning, but don’t want everyone to be able to recognize what it is.
+Some people want a tattoo with personal meaning, but don’t want everyone to be able to recognize what it is.

 An abstract geometric tattoo can be visible to the public while remaining mysterious.